openhumanoids/oh-distro/README.rst

 Download the source code
 ------------------------

-Download the repository with the ``git clone`` command:
+Download the repository with the ``git clone`` command and cd into the distro:

 ::

-    git clone git@github.com:openhumanoids/oh-distro.git
+    git clone git@github.com:openhumanoids/oh-distro.git && cd oh-distro

-If you are **not** a not a member of the OpenHumanoids organization, please deinit one private submodule or else the following command will fail:
+If you are **not** a member of the OpenHumanoids organization, please deinit one private submodule or else the following command will fail:

 ::

-    cd oh-distro
     git submodule deinit catkin_ws/src/exotica-dev && git rm catkin_ws/src/exotica-dev

 Initialize the submodules (Drake, director, pronto):

 ::

-    cd oh-distro
     git submodule update --init --recursive

 Add the *sandbox* remote.
 The *sandbox* is the location where branches can be shared.